How do we use our talents?

 On November 9th, a few hundred people gathered on a cold and snowy Friday night to attend a night of worship songs and praises presented by a world-renowned cantor: Ziad Shehadeh.
 He was invited by the organization Land of Hope (an organization that is committed to bringing hope to people by spreading the message of the Gospel of Jesus Christ and supporting charitable organizations throughout the nation).

 I had stumbled upon Ziad’s performances via Youtube and via his collaborations with the Better Life Team (a non-denominational choir from Egypt) and I was enchanted by his voice: both powerful and comforting.
 When I discovered that he would be holding a Night of Praise in Montreal, I started counting down the days till the night of the performance.
 A free performance!
 No tickets, no fees, just Ziad, a band, and an audience made up of various nationalities and denominations raising their voices in praise.

 It was heavenly!

 The host of the event explained how Ziad would be performing, the next night, in the United States and how he would be continuing his tour for the following week across North America.
-He does this year-round: travelling from country to country, crossing oceans and performing in any venue, big or small, humble or prestigious, offering his talent as a poured offering to Christ.
+He does this year-round: traveling from country to country, crossing oceans, and performing in any venue, big or small, humble or prestigious, offering his talent as a poured offering to Christ.